Deification of Captain Shin

 3. The Chinese name of Bukit Sebukor is 士木閣.
 Voon et al. (2014), however, indiscreetly cited a non-existent placename called ‘Bukit Simuka'.
 See Voon Phin Keong, Ee Chong Huat, Lee Kim Sin (2014) Genesis of the Xian Shiye cult in Malaysia, Malaysian Journal of Chinese Studies 3(1), Article 3, p.
 7. The source given by Voon et al. is a booklet published by Wen Guzhi 溫故知 (1988) Xian Shiye and Shiye Temple 仙師爺與師爺廟.
 In Wen Guzhi 温故知 (1984) 仙师爷迁居记 Relocation of the tomb of 4th Counsel, the date on Shin's tombstone was misread as 同治八年冬季吉日, and the mistake was propagated in 2002 by Ong Seng Huat 王琛發 in his book: The people of Huizhou and Negeri Sembilan 惠州人與森美蘭.

 4. Charles Letessier (1893) Si Sen Ta: A Chinese Apotheosis, Selangor Journal 1(12), 16 June 1893.
 According to Letessier, Captain Shin On was installed by the Malay chief Dato Klana Putra Sendeng (r.
 1850 - 1872), who resided in Ampangan.
 Letessier's phonetic approximation (si = 四) offers the strongest evidence that the Captain China was deified as Si Sen Ta 仙爺.
 Letessier's reconstruction of Shin On's death, on the other hand, is unlikely to be definitive given how the Sungai Ujong disturbance was started.
 In Middlebrook (1951), we were told that Shin was travelling away from Ampangan, with the hope that he may be received by Raja Jumaat in Lukut.
 But his entourage was pressured by food shortage and they made a volte-face, on their journey back to Ampangan, Shin was killed by a rival chief.
 Unlike Letessier, Middlebrook did not supply us any name.
-Interestingly, Ang (2001) adding a colorful stroke to the drama by positing that Shin was killed by a local chief of Ghee Hin, the triad opposing Hai San, which is unlikely to be correct, again given how the Sino-Malay hostility was seeded.
+Interestingly, Ang (2001) added a colorful stroke to the drama by positing that Shin was killed by a local chief of Ghee Hin, the triad opposing Hai San, which is unlikely to be correct, again given how the Sino-Malay hostility was seeded.
 See Ang Saw Yee (2001) Kegiatan kongsi gelap di Sungai Ujong, Negeri Sembilan (1800 - 1900), M. A. Thesis, Departement of History, University of Malaya.

 6. Zhang Jingwen 張敬文 (1959) A short account of the founding of the Joss House in Kuala Lumpur 吉隆坡仙四師爺宮創廟史略 (Jílóngpō Xiānsìshīyé-gōng chuàngmiào shǐlüè).
 Zhang Jingwen 張敬文 (d.
 4 April 1962) was a 12-year-old boy in 1885 (the year when Yap Ah Loy died) and landed Kuala Lumpur only in 1895.
 Zhang's incorrect view was influential since this publication is sponsored by the Temple: 葉亞來於清同治3年(歲次甲子)9月26日親往芙蓉亞沙加坑地方,恭迎仙師爺之神靈回吉隆坡以便奉祀。葉亞來與仙四師爺廟:葉亞來又於光緒8年(歲次壬午)撥送他個人地皮一塊(即今吉隆坡仙四師爺廟現址及附近的店地六段)建成此廟。光緒9年,歲次癸未仲夏月,仙四師爺廟落成開光。The date of birth and date of death cited by Zhang (1959) are frozen and set in stone by the Temple in 1916 (see SSSY (1989), p.
 176).
 The 3rd day of the 10th lunisolar month (十月初三) is assigned as the birth date for Sin Sze Ye 仙師爺 (the deity positioned on the right) in the Temple.
 The birth date marked for Si Sze Ye 四師爺 (the deity on the left) is: 7th day of the 7th lunisolar month (七月初七), which, incidentally, is the date of death of Captain Shin.